 What Is a Favicon and How to Make One for Your Website

-When creating a website, too many people overlook a little finishing touch that can make a big difference - the favicon.
-These tiny additions to your web design leave an impression that’s much bigger than their actual size, so don’t underestimate their power and importance.
-Here’s everything you need to know about favicons and how to create them:
+When creating a website, many people tend to overlook a little finishing touch that can actually make a big difference: the favicon.
+This tiny addition to your web design leaves an impression that’s much bigger than its actual size—so don’t underestimate its importance.

 Why favicons matter

-Despite their miniscule size, favicons are of great importance to any website, improving its user experience, branding and professionalism:
+Despite their miniscule size, favicons are of great importance to the overall effect of your website's imagery, improving its user experience, branding and professionalism.

-User experience: Favicons act as memorable visual cues to your website, enhancing its user experience.
-They help users easily locate your website’s tab on their browser and across different applications such as the bookmark bar, making it easier to come back to the site over and over again.
+User experience: Favicons act as memorable visual cues to your website, enhancing user experience.
+Since they help users easily locate your website’s tab on their browser and across different applications, such as the bookmark bar, a favicon makes it easier for users to revisit your site over and over again.
+Favicons can also have a positive impact on the user experience when it comes to mobile.
+Web design on mobile is all about making an impact, and many times, nothing does that more powerfully, or easily, than a great favicon.

-Branding: For a truly cohesive brand, it’s important not to overlook even the tiniest of details.
-Favicons contribute to the branding and visibility of your website, extending your style and language outside of the website and into the web browser.
+Branding: For a truly cohesive brand, even the tiniest of details matter.
+Despite their small size, favicons contribute to the branding and visibility of your website by extending your brand’s language outside of your site and stamping it onto the web browser.
+Favicons also add to the legitimacy and professionalism of your website, making it look complete.

 How to make a favicon

-For creating your favicon, you might want to consider hiring a professional designer (if you already work with one, you can include a favicon in your agreement).
-You can also create a favicon yourself using a design program of your choice, or several online tools.
+First and foremost, a favicon should usually be a simplified adaptation of your brand’s logo.
+Because it’s an extension of your branding efforts, and it should strengthen the brand identity you’ve already built, rather than distract users from it.
+To do this, you might consider hiring a professional designer.
+But you can also make one yourself using a design program of your choice, or several online tools.
 One such recommended tool is the Wix Logo Maker, which allows you to create a professional and personalized favicon to best reflect your style and needs.

-Size: The optimal size for creating a favicon is 16x16 pixels, which is the size in which they are most commonly displayed.
-However, they can sometimes appear in larger dimensions too (such as 32x32 pixels).
-If you need help getting the right size for your image, try using Wix's Image Resizer tool.
+The optimal size for creating a favicon is 16x16 pixels, which is the size in which they are most commonly displayed.
+However, they can appear in larger dimensions too (such as 32x32 pixels).
+If you need help getting the right size for your favicon , try using Wix's Image Resizer tool.

 Tips for designing a favicon

-Simplicity: The small size of favicons requires your design to be precise.
-Refrain from going into too much detail such as little lines, texture or shading.
+The small size of favicons requires your design to be precise.
+Refrain from going into too much detail by avoiding elements like smallines, textures or shading.
 Instead, aim for a bold, clear and simple icon that’s instantly recognizable.

-For fashion brand Sorry’s Wix website, the X shaped favicon is a continuation of the same bold, black-and-white visual language as their clothes and logo.
-Similarly, eBay’s favicon merges the brand’s colors with a little shopping bag icon, perfectly capturing the site’s spirit.
+For graphic designer Bhroovi’s Wix website, the rainbow colored favicon is a continuation of the same colorful visual language as their website. eBay’s favicon merges the brand’s colors with a little shopping bag icon, perfectly capturing the site’s spirit with an abridged version of their logo design.

-Little to no text: If you want to include typography (text) in your favicon, such as your brand name, limit yourself to one to three characters.
-Initials or abbreviations are often good solutions for shortening text.
+If you want to include text in your favicon, limit yourself to between one and three characters.
+Initials or abbreviations are often good solutions for shortening texts, like your brand name.

 The Wix website for the non-profit organization Arte, uses the A initial from their logo as a favicon, with an added neon green background to draw attention.
 Alternatively, the favicon adorning Brooklyn-based Red Fern’s Wix website has no text at all.
-Instead, it uses only their leaf icon, achieving maximum readability.
+Instead, it only extracts the leaf icon from their logo, to create impact while strengthening their brand.

-Logo use: While some logos can look their best even in favicon size, most are hardly legible when shrunken down.
-If you want to use your logo as a favicon, a few adjustments are probably needed.
-Omitting the tag line, or using only one initial, are some of the ways to make logos work in small sizes.
+While some logos can look their best even in favicon size, most are hardly legible when shrunken down.
+If you want to use your logo as a favicon, you’ll probably need to make a few adjustments.
+Omitting the tag line, or using only one initial, are some of the ways to make logos work in favicon sizes.

 Notice how Google’s favicon is slightly different from its logo, while embodying the same design values.
 The favicon shows only the familiar G initial, while seamlessly incorporating all four of the brand colors into that single letter.
 A different approach was taken by illustrator and Wix user Charlotte Mei, who uses the initials from her hand-drawn logo as her favicon.

-Color: Keep in mind that the favicon will be displayed on different colored backgrounds, depending on the context and browser used.
+Keep in mind that your site’s favicon will be displayed on different colored backgrounds, depending on the context and browser used.
 Therefore, make sure to test your favicon on gray, white and black backgrounds before finalizing the design.

 How to add a favicon to your Wix site